 Bryony Roberts, Principal

 Bryony Roberts is a designer, artist, and scholar.
 She earned her B.A. from Yale University and her M.Arch from Princeton University, and started her own research and design practice, Bryony Roberts Studio, in 2011.
 Her work has received a Graham Foundation Individual Grant and was featured in the Chicago Architecture Biennial of 2015, in addition to group and solo exhibitions in Rome, Berlin, Los Angeles, New York, Houston, and Boston.
 She has published her research in Future Anterior, Log, and Architectural Record, co-edited the volume Log 31: New Ancients, and recently edited a book titled Tabula Plena: Forms of Urban Preservation published by Lars Müller Publishers.
-She has taught at the Rice School of Architecture, SCI-Arc, and the Oslo School of Architecture and was awarded the Rome Prize to develop her work at the American Academy in Rome for the 2015-2016 academic year.
+Having taught at the Rice School of Architecture and SCI-Arc, she is now an Associate Professor at the Oslo School of Architecture and a visiting Adjunct Assistant Professor at Columbia University GSAPP.
+She was awarded the Rome Prize to develop her work at the American Academy in the academic year 2015-2016.

 Recent team members have included Daniel Clark, Connor Gravelle, Carolina Murcia, Claudia Otten, Darle Shinsato, Sophie Jonson, and Maia Simon